moby/moby/docs/reference/commandline/volume_rm.md

       --help   Print usage
 ```

-Removes one or more volumes.
+Remove one or more volumes.
 You cannot remove a volume that is in use by a container.

     $ docker volume rm hello
     hello